flatland-association/flatland-rl/CONTRIBUTING.rst

 Type Hints
 ~~~~~~~~~~

-We use Type Hints (type_hints_pep484_) for better readability and better IDE support.
+We use Type Hints (`PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_) for better readability and better IDE support.

     .. code-block:: python
         # This is how you declare the type of a variable type in Python 3.6